hmrc/integration-catalogue-tools/README.md

 The input is a comma separated file (csv) with one row per API.
 Each row must contain a single endpoint and method which will generate a single OAS file.

 ## Format of the CSV
-The first header row is skipped, and each subsequent row must contain these six values:
+The first header row is skipped, and each subsequent row must contain these values:

 ```
 <publisher-reference>, <platform>, <title>, <description>, <version>, <method>, <endpoint>